-- A. The following are valid excuses for absences (WAC 392-401-020): - 1.
-Participation in a district or school approved activity or instructional program; - 2.1.
-Illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, or optometry, pregnancy, and in-patient or outpatient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible; - 3.2.
-Family emergency, including, but not limited to, a death or illness in the family; - 4.3.
-Religious or cultural purpose including observance of a religious or cultural holiday or participation in religious or cultural instruction (for up to two days per school year without any penalty); - 5.4.
-Court, judicial proceeding, court ordered activity, or serving on a jury service; - 6.5.
-Post-secondary, technical school or apprenticeship program visitation, or scholarship interview; - 7.6.
+A. The following are valid excuses for absences (WAC 392-401-020):

+- 1. Illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, optometry, pregnancy, and in-patient or out-patient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible; - 2.
+Family emergency, including, but not limited to, a death or illness in the family; - 3.
+Religious or cultural purpose including observance of a religious or cultural holiday or participation in religious or cultural instruction (for up to two days per school year without any penalty); - 4.
+Court, judicial proceeding, court ordered activity, or jury service; - 5.
+Post-secondary, technical school or apprenticeship program visitation, or scholarship interview; - 6.
 State-recognized search and rescue activities consistent with RCW 28A.225.055; - 7.
 Absence directly related to the student's homeless or foster care/dependency status; - 8.
-Absences related to deployment activities of a parent or legal guardian who is an active duty member consistent with RCW 28A.705.010 - 9.
-Absence due to suspensions, expulsions, or emergency expulsions imposed pursuant to chapter 392-400 WAC if the student is not receiving educational services and is not enrolled in qualifying "course of study" activities as defined in WAC 392-121-107; resulting from a disciplinary/corrective action. (e.g., short-term or long-term suspension, emergency expulsion); and - 10.
-Absences due to student safety concerns, including absences related to threats, assaults, or bullying:

-9.11.
-Absences due to a student's migrant status; and,

-10.12.
-An approved activity that is consistent with district policy and is mutually agreed upon by the principal or designee Principal (or designee) and parent, guardian, or emancipated youth. mutually agreed upon approved activity.
+Absences related to deployment activities of a parent or legal guardian who is an active duty member consistent with RCW 28A.705.010

+- 9. Absence due to suspensions, expulsions, or emergency expulsions imposed pursuant to chapter 392-400 WAC if the student is not receiving educational services and is not enrolled in qualifying "course of study" activities as defined in WAC 392-121-107; - 10.
+Absences due to student safety concerns, including absences related to threats, assaults, or bullying; - 11.
+Absences due to a student's migrant status; and, - 12.
+An approved activity that is consistent with district policy and is mutually agreed upon by the principal or designee and parent, guardian, or emancipated youth.

 The school principal (or designee) has the authority to determine if an absence meets the above criteria for an excused absence.
 The principal (or designee) will require additional documentation after the ninth overall absence to support her/his decision.
-Such documentation may include, but not be limited to: Licensed Health Practitioner's note, prearranged absence form, summons/subpoena/notice to appear.
+Such documentation may include, but not be limited to: Licensed Health Practitioner's note, pre-arranged absence form, summons/subpoena/notice to appear.